Some women are most comfortable in kitten heels or low wedges, while others feel right at home in 4 inch heels. But why?

 Does this theory work for you?
 What is your ideal heel height?

 Remember: Even heels in your ideal heel height can force your body weight forward and cause foot pain if worn too long.
-Prevent feet from slipping forward and wear your shoes 4x longer with Vivian Lou Insolia insoles.
+Prevent feet from slipping forward and wear your shoes 4x longer with Vivian Lou Insolia weight-shifting insoles.